Gemballa presses criminal charges against eponymous founder's son over supercar startup

 As a result, Gemballa last week announced that it is pressing several civil and criminal charges against Marc Philipp for trademark infringement and fraud.
 Gemballa alleges the company Marc Philipp Gemballa is “exploiting” the reputation of Gemballa by using the Gemballa name and stating on social media and in press releases that Marc Philipp is the “continuator of his father's legend.”

-We've reached out to Marc Philipp Gemballa for comment on Gemballa's recent actions.
+A spokesman for Marc Philipp Gemballa said the company couldn't comment on Gemballa's recent actions for legal reasons.

 Marc Philipp Gemballa was scheduled to privately unveil its supercar on the sidelines of last week's Geneva International Motor Show, though the unveiling didn't go a head due to the cancellation of the show.
+A reveal at a new location will happen in the coming weeks.
 Judging from teaser images supplied by the company, the car will be something resembling the famous Rothmans Porsche 959 that blitzed the 1986 Dakar Rally.